jw-12138/cwgi-docs/src/pages/server-side.md

 ## Endpoints

-1. `* /proxy/:link{.*}`, this endpoint is used to proxy requests to the GitHub API, and can acheive some level of cache.
+1. `* /proxy/:link{.*}`, this endpoint is used to proxy requests to the GitHub API, and can achieve some level of cache.
 2. `POST /markdown`, this endpoint is used to render markdown content to HTML.
 3. `GET /callback`, this endpoint is used to receive messages from GitHub just like previously mentioned, when this worker is deployed, you can set the callback URL to this endpoint.